 Applications are limited to one per organisation or group.
 Applicants currently receiving funding through the DOC Community Fund are unlikely to be successful.

-To help with the completion of your application within the timeframes set, we recommend you:
+Late submissions cannot be accepted once the online portal has closed.
+To help with the completion of your application within the timeframes set:

 Next steps